dvdh1961/ADAMP/README.md

 ## 🚀 Versions

+Version 0.6.12.25 x86_64 Windows & Linux

+We’re excited to announce a new update of the AdamPlus Emulator, bringing several new features, improvements, and upgrades to both usability and development tools.
+Here’s what’s new:

+- New Software Features:
+    - Video filters added => enhance visuals with optional filtering
+    - Settings paths made absolute => more reliable config behavior across systems

+    - Debugger Improvements
+        - The debugger received a major upgrade:
+        - Breakpoints
+        - Symbol support
+        - Step-over function
+        - Copy/Paste in Debugger, Registers, and Memory Dump
+        - Memory editor: double-click any byte in the memory dump to modify it directly

+    - Look & Feel Enhancements:
+        - You can now add your own bezel for both ADAM and ColecoVision modes
+        - Perfect for creating your own themed layout or recreating the look of classic hardware.

+    - Other Updates:
+        - Various bug fixes and general improvements

+As always, feel free to share feedback, report issues, and follow development.
+Thanks for supporting AdamPlus -- enjoy!

 Version 0.5.12.25 x86_64 Windows & Linux

 - To approximate the behavior of the original Coleco Adam as closely as possible,